doronz88/hilda/README.md

 The name originates from the TV show "Hilda", which is the best friend of [Frida](https://frida.re/).
-Both Frida and Hilda are meant for pretty much the same purpose, except Hilda takes the more " debugger-y" approach (based on LLDB).
+Both Frida and Hilda are meant for pretty much the same purpose, except Hilda takes the more "debugger-y" approach (based on LLDB).

 Currently, the project is intended for iOS/OSX debugging, but in the future we will possibly add support for the following platforms as well: